Phyronnaz/HLSLMaterial/README.md

 * Team-friendly: regular material functions are generated, so your team members don't need the plugin to use them!
 * Live updates: material functions & opened material editors are refreshed when saving the hlsl file (Windows only)
 * Comment support: comments are parsed & pin tooltips are set accordingly
+* Smart updates: only modified functions are updated
+* Texture parameters support

 ## Installing from source
 Download the repo as a zip or download a [release](https://github.com/Phyronnaz/HLSLMaterial/releases) with prebuilt binaries, and extract it under your project Plugins folder so you have `YourProject/Plugins/HLSLMaterial/HLSLMaterial.uplugin`